Momo Watanabe: Queen's Quest (2016–2021)

 On January 19, 2020, during the main event of Stardom 9th Anniversary, Watanabe challenged Iwatani for the World of Stardom Championship, but was unsuccessful.
 On February 8, AZM, Hayashishita and Watanabe lost the Artist of Stardom Championship to Donna Del Mondo (Giulia, Maika and Syuri).
 At Stardom Yokohama Cinderella 2020 on October 3, she unsuccessfully challenged Bea Priestley for the SWA World Championship.
-On November 8, Watanabe, along with AZM, won the Goddesses of Stardom Tag League when they defeated Giulia and Maika in the finals.
+On November 8, Watanabe, along with AZM, won the 2020 Goddesses of Stardom Tag League when they defeated Giulia and Maika in the finals.
 After winning the Tag League, AZM and Watanabe challenged Hayashishita and Saya Kamitani on November 14 for the Goddesses of Stardom Championship, but were unsuccessful.
 On December 20, Watanabe challenged Hayashishita for the World of Stardom Championship, but was unsuccessful.
 At Stardom Osaka Dream Cinderella 2020 on December 20, Watanabe unsuccessfully challenged Utami Hayashishita for the World of Stardom Championship.

-At Stardom 10th Anniversary Show on January 17, 2021, Watanabe teamed up with Saya Kamitani to defeat Donna Del Mondo (Himeka and Syuri), Oedo Tai (Bea Priestley and Saki Kashima) and Stars (Mayu Iwatani and Ruaka) in a Four-way elimination tag team match.
 On January 30, 2021, she challenged Syuri for the SWA World Championship, but was unsuccessful.
-At Stardom All Star Dream Cinderella on March 3, 2021, she unsuccessfully faced Nanae Takahashi.
-At Stardom Yokohama Dream Cinderella 2021 on April 4, Watanabe defeated Mina Shirakawa.
 At Stardom Cinderella Tournament 2021, she Watanabe fell short to Starlight Kid in the first rounds from April 10.
-At Yokohama Dream Cinderella 2021 in Summer from July 4, she teamed up with AZM to defeat Starlight Kid and Ruaka.
-At the Stardom 5 Star Grand Prix 2021, Watanabe fought in the "Red Goddess" block which she won with a total of 12 points after competing against Mayu Iwatani, Koguma, Starlight Kid, Himeka, Natsupoi, Fukigen Death, Giulia, Mina Shirakawa and Saki Kashima.
+At the Stardom 5 Star Grand Prix 2021, Watanabe fought in the "Red Goddess" block which she won with a total of 12 points.
 She then fell short to Syuri in the finals on September 25.
 At Stardom 10th Anniversary Grand Final Osaka Dream Cinderella on October 9, 2021, Watanabe teamed up with Saya Kamitani and AZM to unsuccessfully challenge MaiHimePoi (Maika, Himeka and Natsupoi) for th Artist of Stardom Championship.
 Watanabe had been the victim of Starlight Kid's mind games as the latter's strategy to gain more recruits into Oedo Tai since Kawasaki Super Wars, the first event of the Stardom Super Wars trilogy which took place on November 3, 2021, Watanabe unsuccessfully challenged Starlight Kid for the High Speed Championship.
 At Tokyo Super Wars on November 27, Watanabe teamed up with AZM to defeat Unagi Sayaka and Lady C.